brodhaq/Air-Manager-EFI-890R-Bezel/README.md

 5. Open a Pull Request

 ## License
-This project is not for public use.
+This project is licensed under the Creative Commons Attribution–NonCommercial 4.0 International License.
+Commercial use is prohibited without prior written permission.

 ## Contact
 If you need to contact me, use any of the social network profiles linked from my GitHub.
 I usually reply within one day.